Benrobo/nexusai/plan.md

 ### Bucket

-User could upload resources which would be used by the AI to answer questions asked by users. each bucket provides a way to group resources together. (website, docs, pdfs, etc)
+User could upload resources which would be used by the AI to answer questions asked by extrernal users. each bucket provides a way to group resources together. (website, docs, pdfs, etc)

 - name
 - description